blue trimmer line spool and the cap

 Types of Trimmer Line Thickness

-If you have some heavy work to do, use trimmer lines that are 0.095 inches or thicker.
+If you have heavy work to do, use trimmer lines that are 0.095 inches or thicker.
 They're tougher and can handle thick grass and dense weeds.
-These give you a cleaner cut and won't wear out as fast.
+These lines give you a cleaner cut and won't wear out as fast.

 Consider your needs when selecting the trimmer line diameter.